START A CLUB AT SRJC

 3. JOIN THE COLLEGE CLUB COMMUNITY

 The final step to being an active club at SRJC is ongoing attendance at the either the Inter-Club Council (ICC) for the Santa Rosa campus or the Petaluma Council (PC) the the Petaluma campus.
-These councils are comprised of one member from each active club, and only the ICC or PC can officially recognize and activate a new club.
+These councils are comprised of the club Presidents (or designated member) from each active club, and only the ICC or PC can officially recognize and activate a new club.

 TIPS!

-More more help and information about starting a club, click on the dropdowns below!
+More help and information about starting a club, click on the dropdowns below!

 Getting the word out and recruiting new members is an important part of any successful club.
 There are multiple ways in which you can help recruit new members to your club.